-Applications open November 1, 2019 for the cohort entering in July 2020.
+Applications are open for the cohort entering in July 2020.
 Apply here.

 Contact Kaye Gardner, email@example.com, with any questions.

 To apply for this fellowship, individuals must meet the following criteria:

 - Have a medical degree (MD/DO) or physician assistant certificate (PA-C)

 - MDs/DOs must be board certified or board eligible in family medicine, general internal medicine, or general pediatrics

 - Be employed in a primary care practice as a primary care physician/physician assistant for at least two years.
 Note: Residency does not count toward this requirement.

 - Fellows must work in North Carolina during the fellowship, and must be able to attend in-person components of the fellowship on Duke's campus.
 Note: This fellowship is ideally suited for Duke University/Duke University Health System employees, however Duke employment is not a requirement.

 About the Application

 Applicants must submit a CV, letter of support from practice (download a template), a personal essay, and a project proposal.